Insoft-UK/PrimePlus/README.md

 A code stack provides a convenient way to store code snippets that can be retrieved and used later.

-**Example: how code stack can be used when for a regular expresion to bring a bit of C style to PPL**
+**Example: how code stack can be used for a regular expresion to bring a bit of C style to PPL**

 ```
 regex >`\bfor *([^;]+); *([^;]+); *([^;]+) +do\b`i $1; WHILE $2 DO__PUSH__`\t$3;`